Turning a person browsing your site into a customer takes a lot of effort.

-- Does it give information that can help consumers in the upper and mid-stages of the buyer’s journey?
+- Does it give information to help consumers in the upper and mid stages of the buyer’s journey?

-In addition to fine-tuning your copy, consider whether it is enough to explain complex concepts with just words.
+In addition, to fine-tune your copy, consider whether it is enough to explain complex concepts with just words.
 Sometimes, videos or images can better explain complicated concepts.

-It’s also essential for website messaging to effectively drive a connection between your brand and your target audience.
+It’s also essential for website messaging to effectively connect your brand and target audience.
 The best way to do this, according to research, is to connect over shared values.

-The brand WhatsGood, for instance, understood that there’s a significant gap in the US food market, which made it difficult for consumers to source local food that was healthy, affordable, and convenient to get by.
-So, the brand made sure to focus its site’s messaging on conveying its commitment to delivering value and convenience.
+The brand WhatsGood, for instance, understood that there was a significant gap in the US food market, which made it difficult for consumers to source local food that was healthy, affordable, and convenient to get by.
+So, the brand focused its site’s message on conveying its commitment to delivering value and convenience.

-Interestingly enough, WhatsGood understood that text might not always be the best way to communicate that value (seeing how most web visitors skim text instead of reading it).
+Interestingly, WhatsGood understood that text might not always be the best way to communicate that value (seeing how most web visitors skim text instead of reading it).
 So, it included an explainer video on its homepage.
-This video does a perfect job of communicating what the brand does, plus it does so in terms that are easy to understand and inspire conversions.
+This video perfectly communicates what the brand does, and it does so in terms that are easy to understand and inspire conversions.

 Finally, as you reevaluate the messaging on your site to boost conversions, take a step back and look at the language you use.